-POLICY MAR14: CYCLING, WALKING AND DISABILITY ACCESS ROUTES
+POLICY MAR13: CYCLING, WALKING AND DISABILITY ACCESS ROUTES

-Development proposals to improve cycling and walking will be supported.
+- A. Development proposals to improve cycling and walking will be supported.
 In particular, provision of cycle and pedestrian routes that are physically separated from vehicular traffic and from one another will be strongly supported.
-Such routes should also ensure that access by disabled users is secured.

-Such proposals should seek to ensure, where possible, that they link up with existing cycling and walking networks and contribute to the formation of a more comprehensive integrated network across the Neighbourhood Plan area.
-Proposals to address the following priority routes will be strongly supported:

-- additional crossings of the A12 road;

-- access to Kesgrave High School;

-- access to Woodbridge along Sandy Lane9, specifically addressing safety for cyclists and pedestrians (notwithstanding acceptable proposals that address the requirements of Policy MAR19);

-- access to the Recreation Ground.

-Where pedestrian, cycle and disabled access provision is not addressed by dedicated provision of crossings, improvements to existing crossing points such as at Eagle Way will be supported.
-This includes provision of dropped kerbs for disability access.

-Development proposals will be expected to ensure that safe and reasonable access is provided for cyclists and pedestrians (including disabled users and, in particular, users of mobility scooters) from the development site onto the existing cycling and walking network.

-7.24 The household survey showed that both access to and navigating around the Martlesham Heath Retail Park area, either on foot or by cycle, was perceived as difficult and sometimes dangerous.
+Such routes should also ensure that access by disabled users is secured. - B. Such proposals should seek to ensure, where possible, that they link up with existing cycling and walking networks and contribute to the formation of a more comprehensive integrated network across the Neighbourhood Plan area.
+Proposals to address the following priority routes will be strongly supported: - 1. additional crossings of the A12 road; - 2. access to Kesgrave High School; - 3. access to Woodbridge along Sandy Lane8, specifically addressing safety for cyclists and pedestrians (notwithstanding acceptable proposals that address the requirements of Policy MAR19); - 4. access to the Recreation Ground. - C. Where pedestrian, cycle and disabled access provision is not addressed by dedicated provision of crossings, improvements to existing crossing points such as at Eagle Way will be supported.
+This includes provision of dropped kerbs for disability access. - D. Development proposals will be expected to ensure that safe and reasonable access is provided for cyclists and pedestrians (including disabled users and, in particular, users of mobility scooters) from the development site onto the existing cycling and walking network. - 7.24 The household survey showed that both access to and navigating around the Martlesham Heath Retail Park area, either on foot or by cycle, was perceived as difficult and sometimes dangerous.
 Moreover, the assessment of access for disabled users highlighted the Retail Park as a particular location where access was difficult.
 The crossing of roads internal to the retail park highway network when there is a high volume of traffic flowing into and out of the retail park area was identified as being hazardous.
 This problem is exacerbated by on street parking that occurs when the parking spaces are insufficient, which occurs on a frequent basis.
-Whilst the Retail Park serves a wider car-borne demand, it is important that adequate provision is also made for local users who are more likely to access the Retail Park on foot, by bicycle or in a wheelchair.
+Whilst the Retail Park serves a wider car-borne demand, it is important that adequate provision is also made for local users who are more likely to access the Retail Park on foot, by bicycle or in a wheelchair. - 7.25 The extent of the Martlesham Heath Retail Park is defined in paragraph 7.30 in the section on the Martlesham Heath Retail Park and Business Park.

-9 Traffic calming along Sandy Lane would represent an acceptable alternative solution
+8 Traffic calming along Sandy Lane would represent an acceptable alternative solution